 Therefore, we urge Governor Baker to close all non-essential businesses in Massachusetts as soon as possible.
 Violators of this order may be subject to a non-criminal disposition process according to the Massachusetts General Laws, Chapter 40, Section 21D and the City's non-criminal disposition regulations.
 The protocols of the CDC and the Massachusetts Department of Public Health (DPH) have concluded that COVID-19 is significantly present throughout the Billerica community.
 The increase in cases, combined with colder weather and upcoming holidays, has raised questions about whether the state will move towards a broader closure.

-During the press conference, it was announced that there is an increased risk of coronavirus (COVID-19) in Massachusetts.
-The Massachusetts Department of Public Health is discouraging municipalities from reporting the number of cases.
-And because all of the community measures in Massachusetts look great right now, I think the risk is progressively decreasing.
-Forty-eight cities and towns in Massachusetts had one or more cases associated with a group in a house of worship.
+The DPH requires that anyone who has had close contact with a person positive for COVID 19 within 48 hours of testing positive must quarantine.
+At a press conference, it was announced that there is an increased risk of coronavirus (COVID-19) in Massachusetts.
+The DPH is discouraging municipalities from reporting the number of cases, but all community measures look great right now and the risk is progressively decreasing.
+Forty-eight cities and towns in Massachusetts have had one or more cases associated with a group in a house of worship.

-We also call on Governor Baker to provide direct assistance to those affected by this critically important shutdown, including a moratorium on evictions and foreclosures, sufficient paid leave for all workers, immediate support for small businesses, and ensure that testing and COVID-19 medical treatments are available free of charge to MA residents.
+We call on Governor Baker to provide direct assistance to those affected by this critically important shutdown, including a moratorium on evictions and foreclosures, sufficient paid leave for all workers, immediate support for small businesses, and ensure that testing and COVID-19 medical treatments are available free of charge to MA residents.
 This will be compared to the percentages of Middlesex County and the Commonwealth of Massachusetts populations.